indraantoor/Nft-minter/README.md

 Click OK.

-11. To start the application locally run in development mode run this
+11. To start the application locally and run in development mode run this

 ```
 npm run dev